We've found the best libraries for kids in Singapore for bookworms of all ages! Curl up with a good book at one of these

 Ahoy there, small book fans!
 Set sail on a reading adventure when you board the children’s section over at Toa Payoh Public Library.
 Look out for regular storytelling sessions and art and craft programs too.
 Older kids can escape to the Teen Zone for some peace and quiet away from younger sibs.
 Also, once you’re done, explore Toa Payoh and pop to the cool mosaic dragon or dinosaur playground!

 Where: Toa Payoh Public Library, 6 Toa Payoh Central, Singapore 319191

 10. Queenstown Public Library

 Urban kids should flex their green fingers at the Queenstown Public Library community garden.
-Part of the National Parks Board Community in Bloom project, the whole family are welcome to volunteer to help out with gardening activities.
+As part of the National Parks Board Community in Bloom project, the whole family are welcome to volunteer to help out with gardening activities.